Training: Fr. Anthony

 Archbishop, which is granted at the request of the pastor.

-These ministers help with seating worshippers, directing the Communion and other processions, taking up collections, organizing the presentation of the bread, wine, and sacrificial offerings.
+These ministers help with seating worshipers, directing the Communion and other processions, taking up collections, organizing the presentation of the bread, wine, and sacrificial offerings.
 They also distribute the Sunday parish bulletin after Mass.

 Daily Mass Coordinator

-Daily Mass worshippers bring up the bread and wine.
+Daily Mass worshipers bring up the bread and wine.
 Usually the ones who request a special Mass intention for a deceased person are invited to do this.
 Lectors and Extraordinary Ministers of Holy Communion also serve at daily Mass.